bsorav/superopt-project/doc/SDI.md

 ## On the command line in the container
 1. Show "clangv" on bzip2 on the command-line
-2. Show "eq32" on the generated executable for quicksort.c on the command-line
+2. Show "eq32" on the generated executable for `nestedLoops_dst.c` on the command-line
 3. Show "upload-eqcheck" on the command-line for quicksort.c
 4. Show "analyze" on `bzip2_locals.c` the command-line and use a browser to view the report
 5. Discuss the checkers using `retext doc/analyzer-checkers.md` (preview mode)
+6. Be careful, not to show "Code Analysis Report" on uploaded eqchecks